-The most eﬀective e-learning includes a good dose of interaction.
+The most eﬀective eLearning includes a good dose of interaction.
 Interactivity keeps your learners awake and engages them in a way that allows them to digest the material.

 Interactivity makes your courses appetizing.
 By combining beautiful graphics, good design and interactivity, you’ll appeal to your learners’ visual senses and keep them devouring your content.

-eLearning PLM Is No Different
+PLM eLearning Is No Different

 Product Lifecycle Management can sometimes get a bit too abstract.
 Systems to manage product information are not easy to navigate.
 PLM — and keeping up with it — can be confusing, even to those who understand its importance.

 eCourses are great for documenting PLM concepts, explaining product development processes or getting new employees on board.
-You can guide your learners through a workflow by having them click through different core systems to complete a task with system trainings.
+You can guide your learners through a workflow by having them click through different core systems to complete a task with system training.
 And you can let them think about how to solve a real-life challenge using interactive activities.

 eLearning works for the PLM folks as well.
 You can break down complexity and let them slowly get into greater detail, following a storyline to keep them hooked.